-The qualifying exam is administered by the student’s PhD supervisory committee.
-The qualifying exam consists of two parts that satisfy the Graduate School requirement for a “written” and an “oral” component of the qualifying exam:
+The qualifying exam is administered by the student’s PhD Supervisory Committee, and consists of two parts that satisfy the Graduate School requirement for a “written” and an “oral” component of the qualifying exam:

 (1) Written Qualifier:(2) Proposal Defense: